Jason Webber Pippetting

 Medical Appointment Doctor Adobestock 221801473

-• The team found that their new technique can distinguish low risk disease from aggressive cancers.
+• The team found this technique could successfully distinguish low risk disease from aggressive cancers.

-• The team have also shown that the technique can help identify patients who are at high risk of their disease coming back after treatment.
+• The team also found this technique can help identify patients who are at high risk of their disease coming back after treatment.

-• The team are now working with colleagues at University College London to carry out a trial to see how effective this technique is in larger numbers of men.
+• Now, working with colleagues at University College London, the team wish to carry out a larger trial to see how effective this technique is at identifying aggressive prostate cancer in a broader range of men.

 How will this benefit men?

-• The team have shown their technique can distinguish more aggressive disease from low-risk disease, though in a small number of men.
-This could help guide treatment decisions, and prevent men with low-risk cancer experiencing unnecessary biopsies and side effects.
+• Being able to distinguish more aggressive prostate cancer from low-risk prostate cancer helps guide treatment decisions, and prevent men with low-risk cancer experiencing unnecessary biopsies and side effects.

-• The team now want to undertake a larger study to see if this technique could benefit all men with prostate cancer.
+• Ferdia and team have shown this technique has the potential to identify more aggressive prostate cancers.
+They now want to undertake a larger study to see if this technique could benefit all men with prostate cancer.

 • The team have also shown their technique may help predict whether cancer is likely to return after treatment.
-This could help determine which men need further treatment to stop their cancer coming back.
+This could help identify men who need further treatment to stop their cancer coming back.

 With your continued support you can help us cure more men with less harm.
 Take action today and help us work towards a future where men's lives aren't limited by prostate cancer